Juniper/apstra-ansible-collection/ansible_collections/junipernetworks/apstra/docs/endpoint_policy_module.rst

       Dictionary containing the endpoint policy object details.

-      If the body contains an entry named "application\_points", it expected to be a list of dicts, each containing a "node\_id" string and a "used" boolean to be used to patch the application points.
+      If the body contains an entry named "application\_points", it expected to be a list of dicts, each containing a "if\_name" string and a "used" boolean to be used to patch the application points.

       .. raw:: html